decentraland/documentation/content/creator/sdk7/publishing/publishing.md

 **📔 Note**: The Visual Studio window must be at the root folder of the scene project.
 {{< /hint >}}

-2. Open the Editor's menu, by clicking the Decentraland logo on the tabs on the left.
+2. Open the Decentraland tab menu, by clicking the Decentraland logo on the tabs on the left.
 Then click **Publish scene**.

-   This opens a new tab in Visual Studio, showing what parcels you're deploying to.
+   This opens a new tab in your browser, showing what parcels you're deploying to.

 3. Approve the transaction